atineo95/Wage-Inequality/README.md

 Additionally, while there was a slight skew in the tails of our QQ-plot, the assumption of normality meets.
 That being said, we removed the observations that have been identified as disproportionately influential and and re-ran our model to test for robustness.

-After removing California, New York, the relationship remained statistically significant at the 99% confidence level.
+After removing California, New York, and D.C. the relationship remained statistically significant at the 99% confidence level.
 A **$1 increase** in mean wage is associated with a **$0.34 increase in the wage gap**.

 ## Conclusion